sekwah41/SekC-Physics/README.md

 Storing model scale factors (husks are slightly larger, also giants are huge)

 Make tools as a plugin into the SekCAnims editor

+Calculate rotations of everything after the physics is done